BitBloomTech/spawn/docs/user_guide/input-file-definition.md

 ### Macros

 Macros are declared alongside the spec and can then be used repeatedly.
 The name of the name/value pairs in the `macros` object determines the name of the macro that can be used in the `spec` object (where it must be prefixed).
-They can be a single value, array or object:
+They can be a single value, array or object.
+The following will produce six nodes (three values of `"alpha"` with `"beta"` parameter specified, and three more with `"gamma"` parameter specified):
 ```json
 {
     "macros": {